-You can assign restricted access times to user groups.
-Restricted access times allow you to control which days and hours members of a user group can access a restricted agent.
+You can assign restricted access times to user groups to control when members of a user group can access a restricted agent.

-For example, suppose you have users in Boston who access company resources and you want to limit access to regular business hours.
+For example, suppose you want to limit access for users in Boston.
 You can add the Boston users to a group and restrict access times from 8:00 a.m. to 5:00 p.m.
-To ease the burden of configuring time restrictions, Authentication Manager provides Access Time templates that reflect typical times you may want to restrict access to agents.
-In this example, you might choose to use the “8am - 5pm Weekdays” template for the group instead of configuring these times manually.
+Authentication Manager provides Access Time templates that reflect typical times you may want to restrict access to agents.
+In this example, you can use the “8am - 5pm Weekdays” template instead of configuring these times manually.

-Be aware of the following behaviors and limitations of restricted access times:
+Be aware of the following behaviors and limitations:

 All times are relative to the time zone that you select when you configure restricted access times.

 Authentication Manager does not support fractional time zones.
-You must use an available time zone closest to the desired fractional time zone.
+Use an available time zone closest to the desired fractional time zone.

-Authentication Manager does not make automatic adjustments for Daylight Saving Time changes.
+Authentication Manager does automatically adjust for Daylight Saving Time changes.

 Restricted Access Times for Users in Different Geographic Locations

-The times that you specify for restricted access are relative to the time zone of the primary instance.
-If users are in different geographic locations, you must account for the time differences between the locations.
+Restricted access times are relative to the time zone of the primary instance.
+If users are in different geographic locations, you must account for the time differences.
 To accommodate the time differences, you can configure group membership and access time restrictions in two ways:

 Configure two or more user groups based on geographic location and set a different access time for each group.
-When you configure user groups according to the location of the members, you must compensate for the time difference between the primary instance and the location of the users by configuring different restricted access times for each group.
+You must compensate for the time difference between the primary instance and the location of the users by configuring different restricted access times for each group.
 RSA recommends this method because it offers more administrative control over access times and over a user’s ability to access the restricted agent.

 Alternatively, you can select the local time zone when configuring restricted access times.
 In the previous example, you could specify the local time zone for each user group before configuring the restricted access times.

 Configure a single user group for users in multiple geographic locations and set the same access time for both groups.
-When you configure a single group that contains members from different locations, you must make sure that the restricted access times include the entire work day for all members of the user group.
+Make sure that the restricted access times include the entire work day for all members of the user group.

 Restricted Access Times for Users in Multiple User Groups

-When a user is a member of multiple user groups, more than one of the groups can be granted access to the same restricted agent.
-In such cases, the time restrictions of the groups are combined, which can expand the time that a user is allowed to access the agent.
+When a user is a member of multiple user groups, more than one group can be granted access to the same restricted agent.
+The time restrictions of the groups are combined, which can expand the time that a user is allowed to access the agent.

 Restricted Access Times for Users in Nested User Groups